kermit666/kermit666.github.com/openstack/usage.md

     . openrc

-Show available images, flavors, keys (your key should be in there too)
+Show available images, flavors, keys (your key should be in there too).
+If you need to add an image and/or key manually, check the next section.

     nova image-list
     nova flavor-list